JoelYYoung/JoelYYoung.github.io/content/post/static-program-analysis-reading-note4.md

 Control handling is simple that we take *least upper bound* of each $OUT$ of predecessors.

-## A New Framework: Lattice with Infinit Height
+## A New Framework: Lattice with inftyit Height

 ### Does $lfp$ exist?